 [RFC3031] describes how MPLS labels may be stacked so that LSPs may be nested with one LSP running through another.
-This concept of Hierarchical LSPs is formalized in [RFC4206] with a set of protocol mechanisms for the establishment of a hierarchical LSP that can carry one or more other LSPs.
+This concept of Hierarchical LSPs (H-LSPs) is formalized in [RFC4206] with a set of protocol mechanisms for the establishment of a hierarchical LSP that can carry one or more other LSPs.

-[RFC4206] goes on to explain that a hierarchical LSP may carry other LSPs only according to their switching types.
+[RFC4206] goes on to explain that a hierarchical LSP may carry other

+LSPs only according to their switching types.
 This is a function of the way labels are carried.
 In a packet switch capable (PSC) network, the hierarchical LSP can carry other PSC LSPs using the MPLS label stack.

 Signaling mechanisms defined in [RFC4206] allow a hierarchical LSP to be treated as a single hop in the path of another LSP.
-This mechanism is known as "non-adjacent signaling."
+This mechanism is also sometimes known as "non-adjacent signaling", see [RFC4208].

 A Forwarding Adjacency (FA) is defined in [RFC4206] as a data link created from an LSP and advertised in the same instance of the control plane that advertises the TE links from which the LSP is constructed.
 The LSP itself is called an FA-LSP.
+FA LSPs are analogous to MPLS-TP Sections as discussed in [RFC5960].